oshai/kotlin-logging/README.md

 ## FAQ

-- Why not use plain slf4j?
-That is possible but you get more power and less boilerplates with kotlin-logging.
+- Why not use plain slf4j? kotlin-logging has better native kotlin support.
+It adds more functionality and enable less boilerplates.
 - Is all slf4j implementation supported (Markers, params, etc')?
-Yes, KLogger inherits Logger and supports all methods.
+Yes, KLogger inherits Logger and all methods are supported.
-- Why should I have a lib for that?
-Go ahead and just copy-paste if that's easier for you.
-- Is location logging supported?
-Yes, support was added in 1.4.
+- Is location logging possible?
+Yes, location awerness was added in kotlin-logging 1.4.

 ## Usage